stan7123/faces/README.md

 - Storing uploaded and processed files in directories next to the code for simplicity.
 Usually some kind of storage service like S3 is used.
 - Using django-rq as simple and lightweight alternative to Celery
 - Using simple websocket stand-alone server to not go into more complicated Django channels.
 This required introducing nginx proxy to keep the requirement of serving the app on one port.
+- Image extensions(formats) are limited to: gif, jpg, jpeg, png.
+The app can probably process many other formats - can be researched an extended.
 - Face detection library is used without tuning any parameters.
 - Face detection tasks are retried 10 times with exponential backoff in case of error.
 After that, submissions can be ignored or a periodical task (not implemented) might try to schedule them again.